Youth Poet Laureate Program

 About the Youth Poet Laureate Program

-Initiated by Oakland Public Library and Youth Speaks in 2012, the Youth Poet Laureate program is coordinated by a volunteer committee representing Oakland’s leading arts, education and community organizations.
+Presented by Oakland Public Library, Youth Speaks and Pro Arts, the Youth Poet Laureate program is supported by more than dozen community partners representing Oakland’s leading arts, education and community organizations.
 Scholarship funding is provided by Youth Speaks Youth Poet Laureate Fund and the Friends of the Oakland Public Library.
 Scholarship administration and academic support is provided by ScholarMatch.